Michael Douglas Has ‘Fatal Attraction’ Reunion With Glenn Close After 30 Years

 Michael Douglas’s reunion with Close comes less than two weeks since the actor confirmed he’ll be returning for the Ant-Man sequel, Ant-Man and The Wasp, according to Entertainment Weekly.

-In his Facebook post on February 10, Michael Douglas teased Ant-Man fans that his character Dr. Hank Pym is coming back for the sequel, which will hit theaters on July 6, 2018.
+In his Facebook post on February 10, Michael Douglas teased Ant-Man fans that his character, Dr. Hank Pym, is coming back for the sequel, which will hit theaters on July 6, 2018.

 Michael Douglas revealed that when he had been asked about returning for the sequel, he said, “I welcome it.”

 And while the actor thought it was a “great” idea that Ant-Man creators want to bring his character back, he does have one wish.

 “Hopefully, I won’t have to carry quite as much expositional dialog as the first one, but I had a wonderful time doing it.”